ItsSabariVathsan/Garbage-Classification-using-CNN-and-LSTM/ReadMe.md

 2. Install Dependencies
 pip install -r requirements.txt
-✅ Make sure your webcam is enabled and accessible.
+Make sure your webcam is enabled and accessible.

+3. Download the Dataset from Kaggle
+This project uses the Garbage Classification Dataset from Kaggle.
+Download it and unzip the file in the root location.

+4. Train the Model (CNN)
+Use the provided script to train the CNN and LSTM model: python train_cnn.py
+The trained model will be saved as cnn_model.h5 python train_lstm.py
+The trained model will be saved as lstm_model.h5

-3. Run the Web App
+5. Run the Web App
 python app.py
 Then open your browser and go to:
 📍 http://127.0.0.1:5000